A woman in white, arms raised, surrounded by disco lights with small angels below with the words An Act of God.

 Devyn has been acting in San Diego professionally since 2016.
 They have worked in theaters all over the city and recently made their debut with The Old Globe when they performed one night in Gloria Calderón Kellett’s, One of the Good Ones (Marcos u/s).
 Devyn is delighted to be returning with The Roustabouts Theatre Co. for another heavenly tale-last seen as Timmy in Hand to God!
 Especially so because this will be their premiere performance at Scripps Ranch Theatre.
 Other San Diego credits include: Ripped (Loud Fridge), Admissions (OnStage Playhouse), Sheepdog (OnStage Playhouse), A Bright New Boise (OnStage Playhouse), Monsters of the American Cinema (SD Fringe).
 Devyn would like to thank their family, given or found, and their incredible partner.

-Headshot of Fred Harlow
+Headshot of AJ Knox

 Archangel Gabriel